Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

 Travellers to any destination in the world can develop travellers' diarrhea from consuming contaminated water or food.

-In some areas in East Asia, food and water can also carry diseases like cholera, hepatitis A, leptospirosis, schistosomiasis and typhoid.
+In some areas in East Asia, food and water can also carry diseases like cholera, schistosomiasis and typhoid.
 Practise safe food and water precautions while travelling in East Asia.
 Remember: Boil it, cook it, peel it, or leave it!

 Travellers are advised to take precautions against bites.